hbod8/FilmGarden/content/index.md

 This is the homepage of the ***film garden***.

-This is a quiet spot for more-permanent knowledge posts gathered from discussion in the Seattle Film Club Discord server, in-person, or elsewhere.
+This is a quiet spot for more-permanent knowledge posts gathered from discussion about Film. in-person, online, or elsewhere.

 The beginnings are here: